stephensmitchell-forks/occt/dox/user_guides/visualization/vis/vis.md

 @subsection occt_vis_2_2 IVtk package
 **IVtk** package contains the following classes:
 * *IVtk_Interface* -- Base class for all interfaces of the component.
-Provides inheritance for *Handle* (OCCT “smart pointer”) functionality.
+Provides inheritance for *Handle* (OCCT "smart pointer") functionality.
 * *IVtk_IShape* -- Represents a 3D shape of arbitrary nature.
 Provides its ID property.
 Implementation of this interface should maintain unique IDs for all visualized shapes.
 These IDs can be easily converted into original shape objects at the application level.
 * *IVtk_IShapeData* -- Represents faceted data.
 Provides methods for adding coordinates and cells (vertices, lines, triangles).
 * *IVtk_IShapeMesher* -- Interface for faceting, i.e. constructing *IVtk_IShapeData* from *IVtk_IShape* input shape.